xorkevin/xorkevin.com/content/blog/governor/index.md

 ### Design

 I knew that the code that I would write would always be destined to change as I learned and grew as a developer.
 To resolve this issue, if there is one thing my Operating Systems professor taught us, it is to make clearly defined interfaces and to isolate services.
 Thus to facilitate these guaranteed future refactors, I adopted the Unix philosophy for each of my services.
-Each is highly isolated - depending only on the interfaces of other services, and furthermore those dependencies are made explicit with constructor based dependency injection.
+Each is highly isolated&mdash;depending only on the interfaces of other services.
+Furthermore those dependencies are made explicit with constructor based dependency injection.
 While this leads to a nontrivial amount of boilerplate, the upfront cost has already helped me locate and fix many inter-service bugs as I know clearly where one service ends and another begins.